July 23rd, 2022 | By: The Startups Team | Tags: Crowdfunding, Angel Investing, Venture Capital (VC), Growing a Business, Funding

 So, what are the options if you can't raise any more funding?

-Small business startup loan is an umbrella term under which a few different types of financing fall.
+Small business startup loan is an umbrella term under which a few different types of small business grants and financing fall.

-Here’s a general breakdown of the main types of small business startup loans you might run across as you’re figuring out the best option for financing your startup.
+Here's a general breakdown of the main types of various small business loans and startup loans you might run across as you're figuring out the best option for financing your startup.

 An SBA small business loan is a loan that is backed by the Small Business Administration (SBA).